One of the most common questions we get asked at FUTURE WOMAN is “is my menstrual cycle normal?”

 Your period is considered to be heavy if you are bleeding more than 80ml per period.
 This can be equated to 16 regular tampons across your period.

 Heavy bleeding could be a sign of high, unopposed estrogen or poor estrogen metabolism.
-We recommend testing your overall estrogen levels, your estrogen levels relative to progesterone and your phase 1 and phase 2 estrogen metabolites to see what’s driving your heavy periods.
+We recommend testing your overall estrogen levels, your estrogen levels relative to progesterone and your phase 1 and phase 2 estrogen metabolites to see what’s driving your heavy periods in our Advanced Hormone Test.

 5. How long should bleeding last in a normal menstrual cycle?